AngleProtocol/angle-docs/concepts/oracles.md

 ## 🎨 Angle's Oracle Design

-Angle will use a combination of Chainlink and Uniswap V3 TWAP oracles with a 5 minute time window.
+Angle will use a combination of Chainlink and Uniswap V3 TWAP oracles with a 10 minutes time window.
 The idea is that whenever there is a need for an oracle value, Angle will choose between the output of the Uniswap feed and the Chainlink feed that is most at the advantage of the protocol.

 For instance, for a mint transaction using collateral, Angle will choose the lowest value between Chainlink and Uniswap.
 But for a burn transaction, Angle will choose the highest one.
 If Uniswap's feed price for 1 wETH is 1000€ and if Chainlink's feed price is 990 €.
 Then a user could get 990 agEUR with 1 wETH, and could get 1 wETH from 1000 agEUR.